Neitsch/neitsch.github.io/content/sample-posts/articles/welcome.md

 # Content
 This blog will cover a wide range of Software Engineering topics.
-I've tried out several languages ranging from Pascal to ReasonML and my interests are just as widely spread.
+I've tried out programming languages ranging from Pascal to ReasonML and my interests are as widely spread.
 Hopefully I'll be able to cover a wide range of topics including OS development, frontend development and machine learning.